-- Create and administer Program's guiding documents, as well as new material as Program progresses - Document retention in a database - Every other year incorporation of Long-Term Plan changes into guiding documents - Annual review of disclosure forms for any needed updates - Translation of all public facing Program resources into Spanish - Six announcements per month - Engagement and education of program stakeholders - Develop a communications plan for larger projects (document overhauls, new portal functionality, stakeholder feedback sessions on Programmatic changes, etc.) - Manage a professional public engagement infrastructure (websites, program materials, analyses, etc.)
+- Create and Administer Program's guiding documents, as well as new material as Program progresses - Document retention in a database - Quarterly update of the Program Guidebook - Every other year incorporation of LTRRPP changes into guiding documents - Annual review of disclosure forms for any needed updates - Translation of all public facing Program resources into Spanish - Six announcements per month - Develop a communications plan for larger projects (document overhauls, new portal functionality, stakeholder feedback sessions on Programmatic changes, etc.) - Manage a professional public engagement infrastructure (websites, program materials, analyses, etc.)